Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 Not only in the USA but in immigrant home countries where conditions may be difficult but where citizen’s expectations are not being met.
 Take Venezuela with some of the biggest oil reserve revenues.
 How were they used?
 Where is government’s real interest in the welfare of its people?
 If people were living their lives in peace at home, there would be no need for a wall.

 - Ministry of Foreign Affairs – diplomacy, multilateral treaties, own citizens abroad.

 Refugees have become a huge issue in Europe.
-With European elections upcoming in May of 2019, it could very well be one of the major debated subjects.
+With European elections upcoming in May 2019, it could very well be one of the major debated subjects.
 It already has been at the heart of the Brexit vote.
-Immigrant lives are at stake but at the same time, local citizens feel their way of life is being encroached on.
-On top of that, with high unemployment (hovering around 9%) and medium and low paying jobs needing less and less experienced people are concerned about this competitive labor pool.
+Immigrant lives are at stake, but at the same time, local citizens feel their way of life is being encroached on.
+On top of that, with high unemployment (hovering around 9%) and medium and low-paying jobs needing less and less experienced people are concerned about this competitive labor pool.

 - International Development